nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### **Use case: Add a recurring schedule to the task**

+**Precondition: The task does not have a deadline, only repeats in weekly or biweekly basis.**

 **MSS**
 1. User enters command to _adds a task with recurring schedule_ to the list.
-2. PlanIt shows task added to the list and updates list.
+2. PlanIt shows task with the recurring dates based on the conditions specified by th the user.
-3.
-4. PlanIt shows all tasks that matches any keyword from the description.

 **Extensions**
-* 4a.
-There are no matching tasks.
-    * 4a1.
-PlanIt shows no matching tasks.
+* 1a.
+User enters an invalid input format.
+    * 1a1.
+PlanIt display an error message.

+* 1b.
+User enters a date that has expired or less than a week from current system date.
+    * 1b1.
+PlanIt display an error message.

       Use case ends.

 #### **Use case: Delete a task**